SB1: Scrub control and felling diseased trees

 • around archaeological sites or historic features

-• if species that depend on managed scrub are present, for example turtle dove and brown hairstreak
+• if species that depend on managed scrub are present (for example, turtle dove and brown hairstreak)

 • within woodland to create permanent or temporary open areas

-To remove scrub:
+To remove scrub, you should:

 • cut scrub to ground level

-• don’t disturb roots or leave protruding stems
+• not leave protruding stems

-• keep the site free of scrub for the rest of the agreement
+Keep the site free of scrub for the rest of the agreement.

 What to do with diseased trees